rozek/node-red-http-endpoint-examples/README.md

 ### File Uploads ###

-A common operation many server provide is the upload of files.
+A common operation many servers provide is the upload of files.
 Node-RED supports file uploads out-of-the-box as part of their handling of POST requests.

 ![](examples/file-upload.png)

 Import the [file upload example](examples/header-handling.json), "deploy" and use the included Postman collection to send a request to `{{BaseURL}}/file-upload`.
-As a "proof" of a successful file upload
+As a "proof" of a successful file upload the response will contain the uploaded file's name and its MIME type.

 ### Virtual Hosts ###

+For web site hosters, it is quite common to handle multiple domains within the same server - a feature called "virtual hosts".
+Technically, these hosts are only distinguished by a special HTTP header (and with a lot of help from the requesting client).

+And - since Node-RED supports headers, it also supports the handling of "virtual hosts".

 ![](examples/virtual-hosts.png)

+Import the [virtual host example](examples/virtual-hosts.json), "deploy" and use the included Postman collection to send a request to `{{BaseURL}}/virtual-hosts`.
+The example will respond with the contents of the HTTP "Host" header - which is quite boring when used locally, but may principally be used to serve different domains from a single Node-RED instance

 ### Delivering different Types of Data ###